07 Nov 8 Items to Pack if You Want to Survive Long-Haul Trips with Your Kids

 You don’t want them puking in the middle of the ride because you forgot to bring some medication for their motion sickness.
 Admit it, that doesn’t sound like a very good start to your trip.

 You should also not forget to bring a first aid kit that contains some of the most common medication for usual kid ailments like diarrhea, allergies, colds, cough, and fever.
+Find a personal survival kit for sale here so you’ll always be prepared on the road.

 If you didn’t avail of in-flight meals, then you should be able to provide a meal for your youngster.